green-coding-solutions/website/content/about.md

 ) (if you are not running on carbon free electricty).

 ### Our work
-We use official databases like the [NegaOctet](https://negaoctet.org/) database from France to get the embodied carbon of the underlying hardware and showing the cost of manufactoring.
+We use official databases like the [NegaOctet](https://negaoctet.org/) and [Resilio](https://www.resilio.tech) from France / Switzerland to get the embodied carbon of the underlying hardware and showing the cost of manufactoring.

 Another approach we we are adopting is the concept of *Digital Resource Primitives*, which is developed by the [SDIA](https://knowledge.sdialliance.org/digital-environmental-footprint).